rust-solman/devenye/README.md

   <strong>Senior Blockchain Engineer</strong>
 </div>
 <div align="left">
-Highly proficient blockchain engineer with extensive hands-on experience in developing smart contracts, NFTs, and Web3 projects.
-I have successfully managed various projects and complex business obstacles within diverse areas of blockchain.
-My skillset has been instrumental in the achievements of firms such as Microsoft (Solana), Jungle Cat, Honey Finance, and others.
-I am a innovative and eager self-taught individual with a broad background in blockchain development.
+Blockchain engineer skilled in Go, Rust, Solidity, and TypeScript, with extensive experience in web3 projects, including blockchain infrastructure, smart contracts, NFTs, and dApps.<br />
+Expertise in secure, low-level programming for cybersecurity, cryptography, and backend systems using Rust and Go.<br />
+Possess extensive skills in Full Stack development.<br />
+Recognized for innovative contributions that have boosted several companies by over 30%.<br />
 </div>

 <br />